 2. Isn’t a Catholic annulment really just another way of saying a couple got a divorce?

-- However, the Church also believes that Jesus the Christ wanted all marriages to share in his manifold blessings so that the consent of any man and woman in marriage binds them to the natural ends of marriage, among which are the three famous architectonic goods or bonae of marriage (defined at the end of the fourth century of the common era): permanence, fidelity and an openness to sharing in the natural and mutual acts by which future generations of humanity are brought into being.
-Once such a relationship has been validly crafted, no power on earth, not even the civil state, not even the unhappy couple which failed to advance the goodness of marriage and family, can entirely proclaim that sacred marriage to have ended.
+However, the Church also believes that Jesus the Christ wanted all marriages to share in his manifold blessings so that the consent of any man and woman in marriage binds them to the natural ends of marriage, among which are the three famous architectonic goods, or bonae, of marriage (defined at the end of the fourth century of the common era): permanence, fidelity and an openness to sharing in the natural and mutual acts by which future generations of humanity are brought into being.
+Once such a relationship has been validly crafted, no power on earth, not even the civil state or the unhappy couple which failed to advance the goodness of marriage and family, can entirely proclaim that sacred marriage to have ended.
 What a Tribunal process examines is the moment of consent to determine whether the necessary rules were followed, individually by each party to an act of consent and mutually by the couple, which would forever bind them to marriage.
-What is not brought into being according to the rules can be declared to be so and the result is a declaration of freedom to go out and try to follow the rules.
+What is not brought into being according to the rules can be declared to be so, and the result is a declaration of freedom to go out and try to follow the rules.

 3. Why does a non-Catholic whose church does not believe in this process have to go through it?

 ‘We are free to do anything,’ you say.
 Yes, but is everything good for us?
 ‘We are free to do anything,’ but does everything help the building of the community?
 Each of you must regard, not his own interests, but the others’.
 I Cor.
 10, 23-24